SpaceMonkeyAlfa/macagotchi-windows/README.md

 ## Build:
 If you want to skip the manual build, you can download the finished installers for free at itch.io: here for [macOS and Windows](https://spacemonkeyalfa.itch.io/macagotchi).
 Raspeberry Pi coming soon!

+## How to use:
+Download the .zip or clone the repository.
+Run macagotchi.py .

 ## License:
 [MIT LICENSE](https://github.com/SpaceMonkeyAlfa/macagotchi-macos/blob/main/LICENSE)